1 Meaning

 Broken now by the cry of a hound

-Looking for movement within the haze
+Looking for movement withing the haze

 Light can be deceptive with her rays

-And she comes out like a white shadow
+and she comes out like a white shadow

-She comes out like a white shadow
+she comes out like a white shadow

 Dear Mr. Gabriel: